scipy-conference/scipy_proceedings/papers/seabold/my_paper.rst

 TDD means that tests are written before the functionality which it is supposed to test.
 While we do not often take the strict approach, there are several layers in our development process that ensure that our results are correct versus existing software (often R, SAS, or Stata).
+Any deviations from results in other software are noted in the test suite.

 First, we employ a distributed version control system in which each developer has his own copy of the code, or branch, to make changes outside of the main